Trunk Services: Scotland

 Reading time: 10 minutes.

-Like Éire, Scotland too has a solid express coach network at the heart of its bus system.
+Like Éire, Scotland also has a solid express coach network at the heart of its bus system.
 In their case, it’s Scottish Citylink and many of the services on this page are operated by them.
-In spite of the company’s name, some go through empty wilder parts on their way to destinations in the Highlands.
-There are services operated by other companies in this list too and more may be found over time.
+Despite the company’s name, some go through empty wilder parts on their way to destinations in the Highlands.
+There are services operated by other companies in this list as well and more may be found over time.

 10: Inverness - Elgin - Huntly - Inverurie - Aberdeen

-It took a weekend trip to Inverness for this long distance coach service to reach my attention.
-The cause was my deciding to travel to Aberdeen and see what lies between the two places.
-There was a train that I missed but the bus service takes so much longer that I went for a later train instead.
-The whole road journey takes about three and a half hours when the train takes around two hours.
+It took a weekend trip to Inverness for this long-distance coach service to reach my attention.
+The cause was my decision to travel to Aberdeen and see what lies between the two places.
+There was a train that I missed but the bus service takes much longer so I went for a later train instead.
+The whole road journey takes about three and a half hours while the train takes around two hours.
 Still, the frequency is at least hourly throughout the week though services start later on Sundays.
 Also, some journeys can be booked via the Megabus website too.

 38/38A: Stirling - Plean - Larbert - Falkirk - Linlithgow - Kirkliston - Edinburgh

 When I lived in Edinburgh, I used to see buses operating these services in and out of the city very often and was reminded of them on a recent visit.
 The frequency is decent too with it being up to every twenty minutes Monday to Saturday and up to every half hour on Sundays.
 The evening service level decreases to hourly though.
 However, I suspect that most will do that by train for sake of extra comfort and shorter travel times (the full end to end bus journey is around two hours), even if the service is limited stop.
 As with any long route, it’s those travelling between its intermediate points who gain most from its existence.